wp-plugins/listen-to-quran-verses/readme.txt

 1. Enlgish interface showing the new interface
 2. Enlgish interface showing the new autocomplete function & repeat the whole interface hint
-3. English version of the widget to play a random ayah every time the page loaded
+3. German version of the widget to play a random ayah every time the page loaded
+4. English version of the administration interface to change the plugin language

 == Changelog ==